medusajs/medusa/docs/content/advanced/backend/scheduled-jobs/create.md

 :::info

-Cron Jobs only run while the Medusa server is running.
+Cron Jobs only run while the Medusa backend is running.

 :::